coff33ninja/EchoPersona/Readme.md

 - 🎧 **Structure Voice Data**: Includes a **proof-of-concept** custom downloader (`genshin_voice_downloader.py`) to fetch and structure character voice data from publicly available web sources¹.
 This component may be removed in future versions.
 - 🗂️ **Manage Datasets**: Organize and preprocess voice data per character.
-- 🧠 **Train Custom TTS Models**: Build a personalized TTS model for each character using their voice samples.
+- 🧠 **Train Custom TTS Models**: Build personalized TTS models for each character using their voice samples, with options to resume training from checkpoints.
-- 🗣️ **Generate Speech**: Use trained models to synthesize dialogue in that character’s voice.
+- 🗣️ **Generate Speech**: Use trained models to synthesize dialogue in a character’s voice.
 - 🛠️ **Standard Tools Built-In**: Includes classic TTS (pyttsx3, gTTS), STT (Whisper, Google), and voice cloning (XTTS).

 ---